NexusmcDEV/Nexusware/README.md

 ## Translations

-You can contribute to translating Azuriom on our [Crowdin](https://translate.azuriom.com/).
+You can contribute to translating Azuriom(our base) on [Crowdin](https://translate.azuriom.com/).

 ## Security

-If you discover any security related issues within Azuriom, please send an e-mail to [security@azuriom.com](mailto:security@azuriom.com) instead of using the issue tracker.
+If you discover any security related issues within Nexusware, please send an e-mail to [info@axiom-mc.org](mailto:info@axiom-mc.org) instead of using the issue tracker.
 All security vulnerabilities will be promptly addressed.

 > [!NOTE]
 > JavaScript injections from the admin dashboard are not classified as XSS vulnerabilities.
 Of course, XSS found in user-facing areas of the site, as well as all other vulnerabilities throughout the entire application, will be recognized and addressed accordingly.